donmasha/pra-gemastik-14-itb/README.md

 # Pra GEMASTIK XIV ITB

 This is the repository of Pra GEMASTIK XIV ITB that contains solution, specification, and statements.
+To get most recent update of the statement, please refer to this overleaf project [here](https://www.overleaf.com/read/jqjwrtzjcfst).

 ## Problem Distribution